Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 What to do if you suspect someone is overdosing on Benzodiazepines:

 If you find that someone has overdosed on Benzos, it is important to call emergency services right away.
-The faster the person can get treated, the better chance they will have.
-If possible and safe to do so, stay with the person until an ambulance arrives.
+The faster the person can get treated, the better their chance.
+If possible and safe, stay with the person until an ambulance arrives.

 The longer a person uses Benzos, the more likely they will be to become addicted or dependent.
 Your brain will become so used to the presence of these drugs and have a hard time functioning without them.